Financial-Times/origami/README.md

 No code will run automatically unless you are using the Build Service.

-You must either construct an `o-cookie-message` object or fire the `oDomContentLoaded` event, which oCookieMessage listens for.
+You must either construct an `o-cookie-message` object or fire the `o.DOMContentLoaded` event, which oCookieMessage listens for.

 #### Constructing an o-cookie-message
 ```